douglasdasilva67/douglasdasilva67/README.md

-🚀 **IT technical course student**
-🇧🇷 Brazil
+## **Technician Student | Developer in Progress**

+**Hello!
+My name is Douglas, and I am 18 years old.**

-**I am currently studying at CEDUP Renato Ramos da Silva, where I am learning programming languages, their principles, and the fundamentals of programming.**
+**I am currently finishing high school while completing a Technical Course in Information Technology at CEDUP Renato Ramos da Silva.
+I am passionate about the field of Information Technology and constantly seek to learn, develop new skills, and put my knowledge into practice through projects.**

+**Next year, I plan to start my degree in Information Systems.
+My goal is to continue growing professionally, explore different areas of IT, and gain valuable experience while building a solid career in technology.**

 ---

-## 🌐 Where to find me
+## Where to find me

 <p align="left">
   <a href="https://github.com/douglasdasilva67">